qmlcode/qml/docs/source/examples.rst

 Generating the FCHL representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The FCHL representation does not have an explicit representation in the form of a vector, and the kernel elements must be calculated analytically in a separate kernel function.
-The syntax is analogous to the explicit representations (e.g. Coulomb matrix, BoB, SLATM, etc), but is handled by kernels from the separate ``qml.fchl`` module.
+The syntax is analogous to the explicit representations (e.g. Coulomb matrix, BoB, SLATM, etc), but is handled by kernels from the separate ``qml.ml.representations.fchl`` module.

 The code below show three ways to create the input representations for the FHCL kernel functions.